-A number (14) of biomass surveys has been completed thus far at each of the four islands of the Tristan da Cunha group.
-Table 1 lists the months during which each of these surveys was undertaken at each of the four islands.
-For each season there is usually a Leg1 survey carried out around Aug/Sept and then a further Leg2 survey conducted around Feb/Mar.
-This document provides a brief summary of the biomass index data and the catch-at-length data collected thus far for the Leg1 surveys, including the most recent 20131 data.
+A number (15) of biomass surveys has been completed thus far at each of the four islands of the Tristan da Cunha group.
+Table 1 lists the months during which each of these surveys were undertaken at each of the four islands.
+For each season there has traditionally been a Leg1 survey carried out around Aug/Sept and then a further Leg2 survey conducted around Feb/Mar.
+This document provides a brief summary of the biomass index data and the catch-at-length data collected thus far for the Leg1 surveys, including the most recent 20141 data - although note that the 2014 catch-at-length data are not yet available, and this document will be updated once they do.
 For stock assessment purposes, it has been decided that the operating models will fit to the Leg1 biomass survey index and catch-at-length data only.
 Leg2 surveys will be discontinued.
 The rationale for this decision was that whilst the Leg1 surveys were consistently undertaken at the start of each season, the timing of the Leg2 surveys tended to vary somewhat, particularly with respect to the amount of catch that had been taken at the time of the Leg2 survey.
 It is considered therefore that the Leg2 surveys would not be readily comparable from season to season.